Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 There are some problems with it.

 First, in context of C++ such arrays are very limited because of restricted construction.
-There is no easy way to use anything except of default constructor.
+There is no easy way to use anything except default constructor.

 Second, such arrays are very error-prone.
 They use stack allocation and stack size is usually very limited, like 1MB default size on Windows or 8MB on Linux.